 Doctor of Nursing PracticePage address: http://ahn.mnsu.edu/nursing/graduate/dnp.html

-If you would like to be contacted in the fall for the 2016 session email Kimberly.Fortin@mnsu.edu
+If you would like to be contacted for more information or to attend the MANDITORY Informational Session on January 4th or 5th, 2016 please email Kimberly.Fortin@mnsu.edu

 Graduates of the Minnesota State University, Mankato DNP program will be able to influence health care in many ways by:

 - Providing leadership on the front lines of their profession.